iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

-First, task gets **descheduled** using the task ID present in the message and then deleted from
+First, the task gets **descheduled** using the task ID present in the message and then deleted from
 the task store.

 ## CRON Stack